Information for refugees who wish to study in Germany

 Applicants interested in studying at a German university can find information on German language certificates accepted for admission under www.sprachnachweis.de.
 The information is sorted by type of university/higher education institution, place of study, course of study and degree.

-According to § 3 respectively § 4 of the Framework Regulation on German Language Exams to Study at a German University or an Institution of Higher Education (in German) adopted by the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, the DSH – (German language test for admission to university for international applicants) or the German as a foreign language test (TestDaF) are accepted for a proof of sufficient German language skills.
+According to § 3 respectively § 4 of the Framework Regulation on German Language Exams to Study at a German University or an Institution of Higher Education (in German) adopted by the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, the DSH (German language test for admission to university for international applicants) or the German as a foreign language test (TestDaF) are accepted as proof of sufficient German language skills.

-For further information please also refer to the section Language courses on our homepage.
+For further information, please also refer to the section language courses on our homepage.

 Federal Ministry of Education and Research (BMBF)